ranchodeluxe/sheepdawg/README.md

 ## Why Ansible
 A few people have asked why this wasn't built with shell scripts around AWS CLI commands, wrapping boto calls outright or using AWS CloudFormation tools.
 Ansible already wraps a lot of boto and a good number of commands are already idempotent.
 An additional upsell was getting to work with the great [Ansible Lambda wrappers](https://github.com/pjodouin/ansible-lambda).

+## Creating SSH Keys
+You need to create a [passwordless ssh key pair](http://www.linuxproblem.org/art_9.html) to log into your ec2 instance.
+The public key will be loaded onto the ec2 box.
+The private key will stay local and the path will be pointed to when you run Ansible commands with the `--private-key` flag.
+The only you have to do is `cat` your public key and then replace the  `centos_ssh_public_key` variable that exists in `devops/group_vars/all.yml` with your new public key. *MAKE SURE IT IS INSERTED IN THE POSITION IT WAS BEFORE -- NEW LINE TABBED IN, NO SPACES AT THE END*

 ## TODO
 0. add invoking function for Lambda tutorial